-- Understanding and evaluating the Group's internal controls relevant to the accounting estimates used to determine the valuation of the Group's trail commission asset. - Assessing the mathematical accuracy of the trail commission asset valuation model. - Agreeing trail commission receipts received during the year to supporting documents on a sample basis. - Evaluating management's previously forecast trail commission income against actual receipts to assess historical accuracy of management's estimates. - Evaluating the accuracy of the underlying policy data used in management's valuation model by agreeing underlying policy data to supporting documentation on a sample basis. - Engaging our own expert to assist in understanding and evaluating the Group's valuation methods and assumptions to assist us in challenging the appropriateness of the methods and assumptions used by Management. - Evaluating the selection of methods and assumptions with a view to identify Management bias. - Evaluating the related disclosures (including the accounting policies and accounting estimates) about the trail commission asset, and the risks attached to them, which are included in Note 12 in the Group's consolidated financial statements
+- Understanding and evaluating the Group's internal controls relevant to the accounting estimates used to determine the valuation of the Group's trail commission asset. - Assessing the mathematical accuracy of the trail commission asset valuation model. - Agreeing trail commission receipts received during the year to supporting documents on a sample basis. - Evaluating management's previously forecast trail commission income against actual receipts to assess historical accuracy of management's estimates. - Evaluating the accuracy of the underlying policy data used in management's valuation model by agreeing underlying policy data to supporting documentation on a sample basis. - Engaging our own expert to assist in understanding and evaluating the Group's valuation methods and assumptions to assist us in challenging the appropriateness of the methods and assumptions used by Management. - Evaluating the selection of methods and assumptions with a view to identify Management bias. - Evaluating the impairment model used by Management to determine the expected credit losses from the trail commission asset as at reporting date. - Evaluate the logic of Management's impairment models and the key assumptions used with our own experience.
+We will also test key inputs used in the impairment models and the mathematical accuracy of the calculations within the models. - Evaluating the related disclosures (including the accounting policies and accounting estimates) about the trail commission asset, and the risks attached to them, which are included in Note 12 the Group's consolidated financial statements.